ABOUT S&I CONSULTANCY

 Cambodia: Koh Rong Island, Waste Management Strategy (2010), for Major Conglomerate Company: Harold Insley was responsible for preparation of waste management strategy for an island resort promoting eco-tourism for an eventual population of 200,000 on a pristine island currently sparsely populated by small village fishing communities.

 Philippines: CDM Projects, Project Management Services (2009 to 2010): Bernd Sauer provided project management services for IPI Philippines for 15 no. Carbon Development Mechanism (CDM) projects, located in the Northern & Central Philippines and greater Manila area out of critical delay stage, complete them and to avoid contractual consequences.
-These projects were mainly composed of civil works and M+E solutions as the core systems providing the flammable gas to flares.
+These projects were mainly composed of civil works and M&E solutions as the core systems providing the flammable gas to flares.

 China: Shanghai Environmental Group (SEG) – Due Diligence Assessments of Waste Management Assets (2009), for an International Waste Management Company: Harold Insley was the Project Manager of a Technical Adviser’s Team carrying out due diligence for acquisition by a U.S. Company of a 40% stake in SEG.
 Carried out a due diligence review and survey of 5 operational refuse transfer stations, 2 operational landfills, 2 landfills under construction, and a landfill gas utilisation plant.

-Macau: Solid Waste Management Strategy (2008-09), for Macau Government: Harold Insley was the Project Manager for study reviewing Solid Waste Management Strategy to address increase in visitors resulting from rapid development of casino and gaming industry.
+Macau: Solid Waste Management Strategy (2008 to 2009), for Macau Government: Harold Insley was the Project Manager for study reviewing Solid Waste Management Strategy to address increase in visitors resulting from rapid development of casino and gaming industry.
 Assessed waste arisings; recommended arrangements for increased recycling; carried out condition survey of their recently extended Macau Refuse Incineration Plant; and made recommendations for future landfilling of waste residues from incineration and bulky, and other wastes, not suitable for incineration.